open-source-tabletop/scraplands/scraplands-showdown.md

 Cars may only target enemy cars that are over an inch away but otherwise may choose any enemy car as a target.

-### Ramming

-When you move into an enemy car you may declare this as a deliberate attempt to ram if you have moved at least 6 inches during that action.
-To do this you must spend 1 Command Point, any cars that you have collided with must take 3 control checks instead of the normal 1 for a collision.

 ### Control Checks

 At times you may be at risk of losing control of your car; when being attacked, pushing your speed, or colliding with the terrain.
-When asked to perform a control check you make a Skill Roll: if you pass the Skill Roll nothing happens, if you fail the Skill Roll then the following happens:
+When asked to perform a control check roll a d6, on a roll of a 1 you have failed the control check.

 - Take d6 hits as though hit with a Damage 3, Piercing 0 weapon - making Defence and Counter Rolls as normal.
 You take d6 hits regardless of how many cars or pieces of terrain you are in contact with.
 - If a control check causes your car to lose any hit points your activation immediately ends and your opponent may either rotate your car up to 45 degrees or move you 1 inch in any direction.
 If this move brings you into contact with terrain or any cars not originally hit this will trigger additional control checks.